mkwilbux/OpenSaysMe/User_Guide.md

-# Voice Command Center - User Guide
+# OpenSaysMe Voice Command Center - User Guide

 ## Introduction
 The **Voice Command Center** allows you to control your Linux system using voice commands.
 It uses **Vosk** for speech recognition and **Piper TTS** for voice responses.